B2944/Frog-EC-Conversion/README.md

 - [X] Supporting plates for all Frog TKL Layouts (F12 and F13)
 - [ ] Implement o-ring cutouts for next batch to allow support of all H87/H88 TKLs.
 - [ ] Integrated o-ring Plates
+- [ ] Supporting plates for Matrix 8XV
 - [ ] Frog TKL Integrated Plates
 - [ ] Increase PCB support for more boards by converting plates to Topre.
 - [ ] Host groupbuy for Frog TKL Plates.
 DM me on Discord if you would be interested (swede.)